undefined

 Credit:yetritrailadventure.com

-Mai Pokhari is 18 km away from Ilam Bazaar and can be reached in a private taxi within 30 minutes drive.
+Mai Pokhari is 18 km from Ilam Bazaar and can be reached in a private taxi within 30 minutes.

 3.Sandakpur (Sandakphu)

-Sandakpur is situated in the Nepal-India frontier at an elevation of 3,665 m.
-In India, it branches out in West Bengal's Darjeeling region.
+Sandakpur is situated at an elevation of 3,665 m on the Nepal-India frontier.
+In India, it branches out into West Bengal's Darjeeling region.

 Tourists can take a private cab from Ilam to Maimajhuwa Khorsanitar.
-From there we will eventually arrive at Sandakphu after a 5-hour trek.
+After a five-hour trek, we will eventually arrive at Sandakphu.

-The location is well known for bird watching, and the region is home to the Nepal national's bird Danfe (Himalayan monal) from Nepal.
+The location is well known for bird watching, and the region is home to the national bird of Nepal, the Danfe ( Himalayan monal ).
 Sandakpur also harbours endangered species such as musk deer and red panda.

 4. Kanyam and Fikkal (Phikkal Bazaar)